ruricolist/cmd/README.md

 ## The external program’s working directory

 Cmd is designed to be used from multi-threaded programs.
-It always runs programs in the current directory, where the current directory is defined by [`*default-pathname-defaults*`][dpd].
+It always runs programs with their working directory defined by [`*default-pathname-defaults*`][dpd].
 This is because the “current directory” of a program, on both Windows and Unix, is specific to the thread, not the process.

 You can also specify the directory with `:in`: